Seanba/seanba.github.io/collections/_posts/2014-09-01-tiled-animation-editor-support-added-to-tiled2unity.md

 Being a big fan of the Zelda series I’ve taken a room out of the Desert Palace from <a title="The Legend of Zelda: A Link to the Past" href="http://en.wikipedia.org/wiki/The_Legend_of_Zelda:_A_Link_to_the_Past" rel="The Legend of Zelda: A Link to the Past">The Legend of Zelda: A Link to the Past</a> as an example.
 I like how the animated water and lamps bring a bit of life to the room – and no custom scripting or sprite objects are needed.

 [<img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="Tile Animations" src="/assets/wp-content/uploads/2014/09/tile-anim_thumb.gif" alt="Tile Animations" width="512" height="448" border="0" />](/assets/wp-content/uploads/2014/09/tile-anim.gif)

+fixit - downloads below are not supported.
+Use a github link.

 You can [download the example project here]({{ '/downloads/Tiled2Unity/animated-tiles/' | relative_url }}.zip "Tiled2Unity Tile Animation Example") to see it for yourself.
 It includes both the final Unity project and the source Tiled files (map and textures).